geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 **Nimlgen** [[00:21:26](https://www.youtube.com/watch?v=Bm_blXgmlLo&t=1286)]
 Uh-huh.
-So...
+So..
 Yeah, yeah, I mean, potentially we can do that.
 I mean, I've seen some flags to do that, definitely.

 **Geohot** [[00:21:37](https://www.youtube.com/watch?v=Bm_blXgmlLo&t=1297)]
 Yeah, yeah, yeah, yeah.
-Unused...
-Like, yeah, after tinygrad turn off, low power draw is...
+Unused..
+Like, yeah, after tinygrad turn off, low power draw is..
 as a target.
 And I think the, let me see what the normal driver uses.
 Yeah, so the GPUs are drawing about 20 watts at idle with the kernel driver.